martianmr/pisonos/README.md

 # pisonos
-A Raapberry Pi based remote control and display for Sonos
+A Raspberry Pi based remote control and display for Sonos